Welding Magnets Guide: Usage, Types, and What to Consider

 Welding magnets are accessories that contain strong magnets covered by metal plates.
 They resemble welding squares and angle clamps.
 For this, they are also called magnetic squares and magnetic clamps.

-Their metallic plates extent beyond the magnet to hold round or uneven workpieces with higher stability.
+Their metallic plates extend beyond the magnet to hold round or uneven workpieces with higher stability.
 This gap also keeps the magnet at a distance from hot metals.

 Big welding magnets have a large finger hole in their center for easier setup and removal.
 Some varieties use a hex hole or a level for breakaway leverage.